prakhar1989/docker-curriculum/README.md

 ##### Beanstalk
 AWS Elastic Beanstalk (EB) is a PaaS (Platform as a Service) offered by AWS.
 If you've used Heroku, Google App Engine etc. you'll feel right at home.
 As a developer, you just tell EB how to run your app and it takes care of the rest - including scaling, monitoring and even updates.
 In April 2014, EB added in support for running single-container Docker deployments which is what we'll use to deploy our app.
-Although EB has a very intuitive [CLI](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html), it does require some setup and to keep things simple we'll use the web UI to launch our application.
+Although EB has a very intuitive [CLI](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html), it does require some setup, and to keep things simple we'll use the web UI to launch our application.

 To follow along, you need a functioning [AWS](http://aws.amazon.com) account.
 If you haven't already, please go ahead and do that now - you will need to enter your credit card information.
-Don't worry, it's free and anything we do in this tutorial will also be free!
+But don't worry, it's free and anything we do in this tutorial will also be free!
 Let's get started.

-Here are the steps -
+Here are the steps:

 - Login to your AWS [console](http://console.aws.amazon.com).
 - Click on Elastic Beanstalk.
 It will be in the compute section on the top left.
 Alternatively, just click [here](https://console.aws.amazon.com/elasticbeanstalk) to access the EB console.

 <img src="images/eb-start.png" title="static">

-- Click on "Create new application"
+- Click on "Create New Application" in the top right
 - Give your app a memorable (but unique) name and provide an (optional) description
 - In the **New Environment** screen, choose the **Web Server Environment**.
 - The following screen is shown below.
 Choose *Docker* from the predefined configuration.
 You can leave the *Environment type* as it is.
 Click Next.

 <img src="images/eb-docker.png" title="static">

 - This is where we need to tell EB about our image.
 Open the `Dockerrun.aws.json` [file](https://github.com/prakhar1989/docker-curriculum/blob/master/flask-app/Dockerrun.aws.json) located in the `flask-app` folder and edit the `Name` of the image to your image's name.
 Don't worry, I'll explain the contents of the file shortly.
-When you are done, click on the radio button for "upload your own" and upload this file.
+When you are done, click on the radio button for "upload your own" and choose this file.
 - Next up, choose an environment name and a URL.
 This URL is what you'll share with your friends so make sure it's easy to remember.
 - For now, we won't be making changes in the *Additional Resources* section.
 Click Next and move to *Configuration Details*.
 - In this section, all you need to do is to check that the instance type is `t1.micro`.
 This is very important as this is the **free** instance by AWS.
 You can optionally choose a key-pair to login.
 If you don't know what that means, feel free to ignore this for now.
 We'll leave everything else to the default and forge ahead.
-- We also don't need to provide any *Environment Tags* and *Permissions* so without batting an eyelid, you can click Next twice in succession.
-At the end, the screen shows us *Review* page.
+- We also don't need to provide any *Environment Tags* and *Permissions*, so without batting an eyelid, you can click Next twice in succession.
+At the end, the screen shows us the *Review* page.
 If everything looks good, go ahead and press the **Launch** button.
-- The final screen that you see will have a few spinners indicating that your environment is setting up.
-It typically takes around 5mins for first-time setup.
+- The final screen that you see will have a few spinners indicating that your environment is being set up.
+It typically takes around 5 minutes for the first-time setup.

 While we wait, let's quickly see what the `Dockerrun.aws.json` file contains.
 This file is basically an AWS specific file that tells EB details about our application and docker configuration.